California State Route 189

 State Route 189 (SR 189) is a state highway in the U.S. state of California that runs through the San Bernardino Mountains in San Bernardino County.
 The route travels from State Route 18 near Crestline to State Route 173 in Lake Arrowhead, serving Twin Peaks and Blue Jay along its way.

 Route description

+Route 189 is defined in section 489 of the California Streets and Highways Code, and that the highway is "from Route 18 near Strawberry Peak to Route 173 near Lake Arrowhead via Strawberry Flat".

 SR 189 begins at Lake Gregory Drive approximately twenty feet north of State Route 18, between the community of Arrowhead Highlands to the west and the community of Rimforest to the east.
 It wends its way northeastward to the community of Twin Peaks.
 It continues roughly eastward through Twin Peaks to the community of Agua Fria (Spanish, cold water), where it forms a tee with the northern terminus of Daley Canyon Road.
 It turns northeast and continues from there through the downtown section of the community of Blue Jay.
 It ends at State Route 173 in the Village area of the community of Lake Arrowhead.

 SR 189 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.